-The statements contained in this Official Statement, and in any other information provided to the reader by the Board that are not purely historical, are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including statements regarding the Board's expectations, hopes, intentions, or strategies regarding the future.
+The statements contained in this Official Statement, and in any other information provided to the reader by the Board or incorporated by reference into this Official Statement that are not purely historical, are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including statements regarding the Board's and the Comptroller's expectations, hopes, intentions, or strategies regarding the future.
 Readers should not place undue reliance on forward-looking statements.
-All forward-looking statements included in this Official Statement are based on information available to the Board on the date hereof, and the Board assumes no obligation to update any such forward-looking statements.
-It is important to note that the Board's actual results could differ materially from those in such forward-looking statements.
+All forward-looking statements included in this Official Statement are based on information available to the Board and the Comptroller on the date of this Official Statement, the date of the Bond Appendix or the date of the 2016 CAFR, respectively, and the Board and the Comptroller assumes no obligation to update any such forward-looking statements.
+It is important to note that the Board's and the Comptroller's actual results could differ materially from those in such forward-looking statements.

 The forward-looking statements included herein are necessarily based on various assumptions and estimates and are inherently subject to various risks and uncertainties, including risks and uncertainties relating to the possible invalidity of the underlying assumptions and estimates and possible changes or developments in social, economic, business, industry, market, legal, and regulatory circumstances and conditions and actions taken or omitted to be taken by third parties, including customers, suppliers, business partners and competitors, and legislative, judicial, and other governmental authorities and officials.
-Assumptions to the foregoing involve judgments with respect to, among other things, future economic, competitive, and market conditions and future business decisions, all of which are difficult or impossible to predict accurately and many of which are beyond the control of the Board.
+Assumptions to the foregoing involve judgments with respect to, among other things, future economic, competitive, and market conditions and future business decisions, all of which are difficult or impossible to predict accurately and many of which are beyond the control of the Board and the Comptroller.
 Any of such assumptions could be inaccurate and, therefore, there can be no assurance that the forward-looking statements included in this Official Statement will prove to be accurate.